nswdpc/silverstripe-structured-email/README.md

 ### Existing templates

-If the class encounters a complete HTML document in the email, it will use HTML contained within the `<body>` tag as the email content.
+If the class encounters a complete HTML document in the email, it will use HTML contained within the `<body>` tag of that document as the email content.

 ## Schema.org